xamma/jenkins-setup/Readme.md

 # Setup Jenkins on K8s
 This is an example Repo containing the necessary Kubernetes-Manifests to get started with Jenkins on K8s.
+The manifests for the setup are located in the ```k8s-jenkins-setup```-folder.

 ## Create Namespace
 First you need to create a namespace.